 An oily skin type can benefit from toners because they can have key ingredients like salicylic acid, niacinamide, green tea, or zinc—which help prevent clogged pores, reduce inflammation, and regulate sebum production.
 That said, not all toners are created equal.
 Make sure the ingredients in your toner aren't drying or irritating, and if so, Zeichner suggests a serum with salicylic acid as a good replacement.

 4. Properly Cleanse

 While it's important to wipe away excess oil and sweat, especially in the summer, Friedman cautions against over washing, as this can dry skin out, create more inflammation, and induce acne.
-Instead, instate a proper cleansing routine (once or twice a day) in which you thoroughly clean out pores and increase epidermal turnover, says DeHaven.
+Instead, instate a proper cleansing routine (twice a day if your skin tends to get congested) in which you thoroughly clean out pores and increase epidermal turnover, says DeHaven.